algorandfoundation/puya/docs/transactions.md

 def passing_fields_allowed() -> Application:
     txn = itxn.ApplicationCall(...).submit()
     do_something(txn.txn_id, txn.logs(0))  # this is ok
-    return txn.created_application  # and this is ok
+    return txn.created_app  # and this is ok

 @subroutine